haturatu/puremania/README.md

 - **No Database Required:** Pure Mania uses the filesystem directly, eliminating the need for a database.
 - **Media Preview**: Preview images and play audio/video files directly in the browser.
 - **Web Editor**: Edit text files directly within the web interface.

+## Recent Changes (2025-09-12 - 2025-09-13)

+Here are some of the notable changes from the last couple of days:

+- `f41e408` - fix: Enhanced client-side caching for directory views to prevent unnecessary re-renders.
+- `b0f4ea7` - feat: Added the ability to switch between and display specific directories in the sidebar.
+- `2112ebd` - fix: Resolved an issue where the view would not update when switching between different display modes (grid, list, masonry).
+- `0f9ecb5` - feat: Implemented a mechanism (`jsload.sh`) to easily switch between loading JavaScript libraries from a remote CDN and a local bundle.
+- `dfc6d90` - feat: Added Vim mode to the web editor for improved text editing capabilities.
+- `6a071d5` - feat: Integrated CodeMirror 6, a modern and extensible code editor component.
+- `d4ae797` - refactor: Reorganized and separated CSS files into a more modular structure for better maintainability.
+- `a4ccc6a` - refactor: Converted JavaScript files to use ES modules, improving code organization and dependency management.

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.